jondavidjohn/bubblechart/CONTRIBUTING.md

     grunt watch

-to automatically recompile (and test) everytime you change any of the `src/**/*.coffee` files.
+to automatically recompile and concat the unminified file everytime you change any of the `src/**/*.coffee` files.

 ## Testing